 The MPI-BI was established in January 2022 as the result of the merger of the two Max Planck Institutes of Neurobiology and for Ornithology.
-The legal founding of the institute takes place on January 1, 2023.
+Following a “founding year”, the legal founding of the institute took place on January 1, 2023.

 The institute has two locations: At the nature-oriented Seewiesen Campus, in the municipality of Pöcking near Starnberg, field research is combined with modern methods of behavioral biology.
 At the Martinsried Campus in the southwest of Munich, neuroscientific research is currently the main focus.
 Here, laboratory experiments are usually combined with state-of-the-art methods such as optogenetics, connectomics or machine learning.

 In the coming years, the Martinsried location will be expanded, together with the MPI of Biochemistry, into a future-oriented and climate-neutral Life Science Campus.

 Intelligence is the ability to achieve complex goals.
 Until now, this property was largely reserved for living organisms.
 However, machines can now also perform tasks independently, so they could soon pursue their own goals with the help of artificial intelligence.